-Strategic Marketing Management Staff Contact: School Office S2 L2 T2 Prerequisite: MARK3073 Note/s: Excluded MARK7083.
+Strategic Marketing Management

+Staff Contact: School of Marketing Office

+S212T2

+Prerequisite: MARK3073

 Concepts introduced in previous subjects will be broadened to address issues at the business unit level.
 Corporate mission, competitive stance of the organization, pricing policies, trade relations, internal marketing and logistics will be addressed.
 The management of organizational resources such as financial and human resources are considered using, for example, portfolio analysis.
 Decision support systems are also examined.